argentagsw/taggy_demux/README.md

     C: Use a custom config file.
     R: Use a custom round setup.
     c: Use a custom prefix.
     t: Use this many threads.
-Default is the number of processors (as reported by nproc) minus one.
+The default is the number of processors (as reported by nproc) minus one.
     E: Use this maximum edit distance when searching for chimeras.
 Higher values mean less stringency (more true positives, but also more false positives).
 An integer is interpreted as an edit distance.
 A real value < 1 is interpreted as a relative edit distance.
-Default is 0.12 (12%).
+The default is 0.12 (12%).
     d: Run in debug mode.
     p: Preserve temporary files instead of deleting.